couchbase/couchbase-python-client/README.md

 ```console
 $ sudo apt install git-all python3-dev python3-pip python3-setuptools cmake build-essential libssl-dev
 ```

+>**NOTE:** We have provided *Dockerfiles* to demonstrate steps to achieve a working setup for various linux platforms.
+See the [dockerfiles folder](https://github.com/couchbase/couchbase-python-client/tree/master/examples/dockerfiles) in the Python SDK examples folder for details.

 See [Debian and Ubuntu](#install-deb-ubuntu) install section to install SDK.